KubaTaba1uga/python_baresip_bindings/contributors/build_baresip_and_confirm_it_is_working/README.md

 ## Environment Configuration

  We need to specify few variables, which will be used further:
-  - user_0_ip - ip of the machine where user_0's client will be started
-  - user_1_ip - ip of the machine where user_1's client will be started (can be the same as user_0_ip)
+  - ip - ip of the machine where user_0's client and user_1's client will be started
   - user_0_port - port of the user_0's client
   - user_1_port - port of the user_1's client